How Belief Works

 Again, by definition, a claim is a true claim if, and only if, it matches reality.
 So the only way to genuinely assess whether a claim is a true claim is to assess whether it matches reality.
 And the only way to genuinely assess whether a claim matches reality is to compare it with reality – that is, compare it with what we believe about the relevant aspect of reality at the moment of the comparison, even if that belief is based on the current content of our senses.

-So if our conclusion that a claim is a true claim is based on simply a consideration of its source, and therefore not on a comparison of it with reality, then it’s based on an assessment of not its truth but that source.
-Therefore in the above sequence of events the formation of belief X is actually due to us concluding, but not assessing, that X is true.
+So if our conclusion that claim X is a true claim is based on simply a consideration of X's source, and therefore not on a comparison of X with reality, then it’s based on a consideration, but not an assessment, of X's truth.
+That is, our assessment is only of X's source.
+So in the above sequence of events the formation of belief X is actually due to us concluding, but not assessing, that X is true.

 The second flaw in this objection is that our complete trust of X’s source on the subject of X actually leads directly to us concluding X, rather than via concluding that X is a true claim.